Get Help Today(877) 648-4288

 - Slow or irregular heartbeat

 When Codeine is broken down, it releases its metabolite, Morphine.
-This is what actually causes the effects of Codeine.
+This is what actually causes the effects of use.
 While uncommon, (13% of the total population), there are people who are unable to metabolize Codeine as intended, the majority of which can’t break it down.
 This means that Codeine won’t affect them, and they need to switch to a different medication.
-The rest over-metabolize Codeine, releasing too much Morphine.
+The rest over-metabolize the substance, releasing too much Morphine.
 This can increase the chance of toxicity in the body.

-Though not nearly as addictive as other prescription drugs, Codeine is habit forming, and should only be taken as a doctor prescribes.
+Though not nearly as strong as other prescription drugs, Codeine is just as habit forming, and should only be taken as a doctor prescribes.
 Because of how much weaker it is, there is a popular misconception that those prescribed can’t develop a dependence.
 However, the drug is derived from Morphine and affects the same areas of the brain as other Opioids, making it addictive.
-The risk of addiction rises during long-term Codeine prescriptions, which can last up to several months.
+The risk of addiction rises during long-term prescriptions, which can last up to several months.
 It is common for doctors to increase the dose for a patient as they build up a tolerance to Codeine’s effects.
-This is the first stage of unknowingly developing an addiction.
+This is the first stage of unknowingly developing a tolerance, which can lead to addiction.

 Despite the fact that it is weaker than most Opioids, someone recovering from an addiction to Codeine will still likely face the challenges of withdrawal.
-Withdrawal occurs because the body has become so accustomed to the presence of Codeine that it can no longer function “normally” without it.
+Codeine withdrawal is a necessary aspect of Codeine detox, an important step in overcoming an addiction.
+Withdrawal occurs because the body has become so accustomed to the presence of the substance that it can no longer function “normally” without it.
 When the drug is no longer present, the body’s system struggle to adapt.
 These can begin as soon as a few hours after the last dose and can include, but are not limited to:

 - Yawning and restlessness